mytechnotalent/gpt_from_scratch/README.md

 # GPT From Scratch
 This notebook builds a complete GPT (Generative Pre-trained Transformer) model from scratch using PyTorch.
-It covers tokenization, self-attention, multi-head attention, transformer blocks, and text generation—all explained step-by-step with a simple nursery rhyme corpus.
+It covers tokenization, self-attention, multi-head attention, transformer blocks, and text generation and all explained step-by-step with a simple nursery rhyme corpus.
 #### Author: [Kevin Thomas](mailto:ket189@pitt.edu)